arduino/help-center-content/content/About Arduino/Trademarks, Logos, and Licenses/Trademark-guide-for-Courses-Workshops-and-Tutorials.md

 You do not have to ask us for permission or pay any license or royalty fees to develop and commercialize your content.

-## Content
+## Content from arduino.cc

-You are allowed to use screenshots of Arduino IDE and images of Arduino products in your course content, provided that you mention its source.

-All editorial content on our website, including text and images, is distributed under Creative Commons license.
-This means you can use them on your own derived works, in part or completely, as long as you also adopt the same license.
-You find the complete text of the license here (link).
+The content published on our website is distributed under a Creative Commons license (specifically, [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
+This means you can use it freely provided that you respect the terms of the relevant license.

-If your content includes the use of components (for example, if you develop a video tutorial), you are free to use whichever brand you choose.
-In other words, you do not have to use original Arduino products.
-However, you must provide correct descriptions of the components you use.
-If you are using a compatible board, you may not call it “Arduino”.
+**Content you can use includes:**

+- Product pictures

+- Pinout diagrams

+- Schematics

+- Product specifications

+- Screenshots of the Arduino IDE.

+> [!NOTE]
+> It is preferable to **use the content provided on our website** rather than sourcing images from the Internet, as these are often inaccurate and outdated.

 ## Trademark Acknowledgments